salkuadrat/slide_drawer/README.md

 Then wrap your app home page with SlideDrawer.

 To use the basic SlideDrawer, you only need to define items (List of MenuItem) to generate menu in your drawer.
-The drawer will use your default theme color as drawer backgroundColor, and theme brightness as drawer brightness.
+The drawer will use your default theme color as drawer background, and theme brightness as drawer brightness.

 ```
 class App extends StatelessWidget {